jtsiomb/meshgen/README.md

 -----
 Meshgen is a tool to simplify the creation of procedural meshes.
 It uses the system C++ compiler, to build a user-supplied snippet of C++ code, which needs to expose a `generate` function.
-The user-supplied function is called automatically whenever the program detects that the source file has been modified externally, and the generated mesh is rendered in the viewport.
+The code is recompiled and the `generate` function is called automatically whenever the program detects that the source file has been modified externally.
 The current mesh is saved to a Wavefront OBJ file when pressing the `W` key.
 Any generated textures are saved as individual image files, and referenced in the exported OBJ material file.

 ![shot](http://nuclear.mutantstargoat.com/sw/meshgen/img/meshgen640.png)